stnn00/city-data-reporter/README.md

 ## Demonstration

-Video on Youtube to demonstrate and explain code `reporter.py`:
+Video on YouTube (03:36) for demonstration purposes of `reporter.py`:

 - *[https://youtu.be/3_WlesDuUvY](https://youtu.be/3_WlesDuUvY)*